-Dr. Saeed earned his MD at the University of Baghdad, College of Medicine, Iraq.
+Dr. Saeed is an Associate Member in the Moffitt Malignant Hematology program.
+He earned his MD at the University of Baghdad, College of Medicine, Iraq.
 He completed a post-doctoral fellowship at the University of Kentucky, College of Pharmacy, in Dr. Abeer Al-Ghananeem’s Lab.
 Dr. Saeed completed an Internal Medicine Residency and Hematology and Medical Oncology Fellowship, and he served as Chief Fellow at the University of Kentucky.
-Dr. Saeed joins us from the University of Kentucky, where he was appointed as an Assistant Professor in the Department of Internal Medicine, Division of Hematology and Blood and Marrow Transplantation, College of Medicine.
+Prior to Moffitt, Dr. Saeed practiced at the University of Kentucky, where he was appointed as an Assistant Professor in the Department of Internal Medicine, Division of Hematology and Blood and Marrow Transplantation, College of Medicine.
 Dr. Saeed specializes in treating blood cancers.
 His primary clinical focus includes the management of Non-Hodgkin’s and Hodgkin’s lymphomas.
 Dr. Saeed’s primary research expertise focuses on early phase clinical trials using novel chemotherapy combinations.
 He is also interested in understanding blood cancer characteristics and outcomes through population-based studies.

 Condition: Malignant Hematology